ArpanBhar/YT-clipper/README.md

+Example: Enter the video link: <url here>
+Enter the starting time: 00:00
+Enter the time to seek: 00:10

 It is recommended to start the python script from the directory in which you want the output file.
 Example: C:\Users\Username\Desktop\